 Step-By-Step Guide: Opening A CDP And Stock Trading / Brokerage Account In Singapore

-Assuming you have read through the basics of investing and are now ready for the real deal – to start trading.
-This article should bring you a step closer to investing in your first stocks.
+Assuming you have read through the basics of investing and are now ready for the real deal — to actually start investing…

 What Is A Brokerage Account And How Does It Work?

-Brokerage accounts acts as a middle platform that allows you to invest through it.
+Brokerage accounts act as a middle platform that allows you to invest through it.

-In Singapore, one will need a CDP and a brokerage account to invest.
-Below is the step-by-step guide to doing so.
+In Singapore, one will need a CDP account and a brokerage account to invest.

 What Is A CDP Account And How Does It Work?